-Hands-on labs will focus on tools and services that offer a revolutionary or evolutionary “how-to” approach to gathering information or addressing challenges in the professions.
-Attendees will engage in learning through hands-on instruction or an interactive demonstration.
+Hands-on labs focus on tools and services that offer a “how-to” approach to gathering information or addressing challenges in the professions.
+Attendees engage in learning through hands-on instruction or an interactive demonstration.
 Unlike oral seminars, hands-on labs do not have a standard head table and screen, though there may be a brief traditional presentation.
 The presenter(s) at each station, who are invited by the Convention Program Committee, are experts on the particular product, service or procedure and can knowledgeably answer questions.
 Attendees are encouraged to interact with the station presenter(s) and ask questions about the demonstration.

 Seminars are standard concurrent sessions intended to provide in-depth, continuing education for speech-language pathologists and audiologists, and speech-language-hearing scientists.
 Emphasis is on clinical applications and research advances, backed by appropriate levels of evidence.
 Content is specifically tailored to fit the time period.
 Oral seminars count for 1 hour or 2 hours of Professional Development Hours (PDHs), depending on session length.

 Posters presentations combine a verbal presentation with a visual aid to facilitate the rapid communication of scientific ideas.
 During these presentations, viewers visually guide themselves at their own pace through the basics of the study displayed on the poster board, allowing the presenter to focus on explanation, clarification, and discussion of key elements of the work and to answer questions.
 The poster presentation format is less formal and more interactive than an oral seminar, as it provides the opportunity for viewers to engage in discussion and to have one-on-one interactions with both the presenter and fellow viewers.
 Each poster counts for 15 minutes of PDHs and up to six poster viewings may be claimed for continuing education credit during the 90 minute time block.